 In most cases, more than one bank underwrites a business’s shares to reduce risk as much as possible.

 Investment Banks also help businesses with big mergers and acquisitions of other businesses.
 There is a lot of complex financial planning to be done when two businesses are about to strike a deal.

 Investment Banks help businesses with valuations, deal negotiations, and more.

 Let’s continue with the example of Meena’s fashion business!

-Now that Meena has taken her business live with ABC Investment Bank, she has been able to significantly upsize her company, and she is now sitting on a sizeable amount of cash.
+Now that Meena has taken her business live with ABC Investment Bank, she has significantly upsized her company and now has a good amount of cash.

-She wants to put this cash to good use, so she decides to acquire Daniel’s footwear business which is doing very well.
+She wants to put this cash to good use, so she decides to acquire Daniel’s footwear business.